mohsafwat23/mvptrial/README.md

 # mvptrial
 Install npm and node.js

-if you want make a virtual env
+if you want make a virtual env, you can make one in the working directrory !

+**Setup**

 pip install -r requirements.txt